-Tom said his most memorable moment as an volunteer came back in the 2018-2019 season while coaching Midget AAA in Lethbridge.
+Tom said his most memorable moment as a volunteer came back in the 2018-2019 season while coaching Midget AAA in Lethbridge.

 "Our team attended the prestigious Macs Midget AAA tournament and earned our way to the finals, we were the first team from Lethbridge to make the finals in over 25 years," he said.
 "This is something myself, the rest of our staff and most importantly the players and their families will never forget."

 Darren is a long-time hockey coach in Edmonton, and also coaches lacrosse and baseball.
-He’s also volunteered as an assistant coach in lacrosse, and as an player evaluator during hockey evaluations.
+He’s also volunteered as a player evaluator during hockey evaluations.

 As a police officer and the parent of a young athlete, I recognize the impact that sport and the coaching staff can have on the development of the individual as an athlete and who the individual develops into away from the game," said Darren.
 "As a member of the community developing individual values, personal life skills, and team life skills, the friendships developed through sport as an athlete, coach, or parent.
 I love the excitement of sports."

 Darren says he’s been very fortunate as a coach to witness the excitement of the players as they celebrate winning a tournament championship, a city championship or Edmonton Minor Hockey Week.